 Next up is Use and Value Renewable Resources and Services.
 The simple correlation might be renewable energy resources like solar, wind, or hydropower, but when applied to ourselves these renewable energy sources may take the form of things that renew us in mind and body such as recreation, exercise, meditation, yoga, spiritual practices, or pure, clean water.
 Think about what renews your spirit and mind, and hold onto that as your personal renewable resource.

 The sixth principle is Produce No Waste.
-As permies, we love projects and moving things forward.
+As entrepreneurs, we love projects and moving things forward.
 But sometimes our time is spent doing things that aren’t actually moving the goals we have forward.
 Unfocused actions lead to a lot of wasted time and effort.
 Having a good system of thought and goal organization in a project management system helps us move forward our goals, with a lot less wasted resources, and in turn, we move forward with more conviction, purpose, and direction.

 The seventh and eighth principle, Design From Patterns and Integrate Rather Than Segregate are exclusively mentioned in the podcast episode, so make sure to check that out- Shelly’s comparison with the choice to integrate into a social environment is really interesting and makes you think about how we are all connected.
+How can we integrate ourselves better into the greater regeneration movement?
+Who can we partner with?

 Number nine takes us to Use Small and Slow Solutions.
 Habit training is a great example of this.
 The only way to acquire a new habit is to integrate it one day at a time, repeatedly.
 The research argues 21 days as the magic breaking point when the action turns into habit.
 Examining our habits and evaluating which habits we would like to develop or shed helps us to change our mindset in the direction that we desire.
 If we want to maintain a more positive mindset, we can include things in a morning routine such as declarations, a vision board, or visualization, and can be small, slow changes that once turned into a habit, create a powerful change in mindset that was relatively easy to incorporate.
 No matter what part of ourselves we are trying to improve, principle number nine is wise counsel.

 Principle ten is Use and Value Diversity.
 Shelly brings up in the podcast how this is so important in a marriage, as well as society at large.
 I have tried to teach this to my kids many times as kids constantly find themselves comparing themselves to others (but really we all do that, right?).
 I have related to them if all the cells in our bodies made ears, we would just be a pile of ears.
 We wouldn’t be able to eat or see or move, or even think.
 Diversity doesn’t mean it is easy to get along, in fact, it oftentimes makes things much harder, but there is a beauty in diversity if we can release our tendency to compare and truly appreciate the different strengths and knowledge everyone is coming to the table with.
-Beautiful things are created when diversity is cherished and flourishes.
+Beautiful things are created when diversity is cherished and flourishes in our lives and businesses.

 The eleventh principle is to Use Edges and Value the Marginal.
 Oftentimes we don’t set enough edges within our minds.
 If we are constantly seeking to bring things in, the good and the bad will come, which isn’t for the best.
 It takes some reflection, but when we really ponder on the things that we want in our lives and don’t want in our life- creating the margin in our mind, we are able to only allow the positive in.
 Not to say that just because we are thinking positively someone close to us won’t die, or we won’t suffer from health problems, or poverty in the world will disappear - but rather we will be able to stay in a positive, present place and not dwell in the external distress we may be facing.
 This is when our minds become untouchable - we are able to dismiss the negative, separate ourselves from the negative emotion and deal with the problem at hand out of rational thought rather than impulse and truly work through the problem and move on.
 There is amazing power in this.

-There you have it- can you see how these permaculture principles are so very relevant to our personal life and mindset?
+There you have it- can you see how these permaculture principles are so very relevant to our personal and entrepreneurial lives?
 I am not saying that these are the specific ways they must be applied, just like any piece of unique landscape, everyone’s situation is different, but the principles can be applied in their own way to create positive change, order, and harmony.
 Make sure to listen to the episode with Shelly, she is such an amazing example of someone who really embraces permaculture in all aspects of her life, and uses the principles in her own growth and progress.

 P.S.
 Don't forget to join the conversation on the Community and let us know your thoughts on how you've applied permaculture principles into your personal life.